Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/StreamLayer/readme.md

 1. The **Sample Viewer** should be open by default.
 If not, open the **Sample Viewer Level**.
 2. Click play.
 3. Set your API Key in the window.
-4. Click the drop down and find the Stream Layer Sample.
-Click on it to open it.
+4. Click the drop-down and select the Stream Layer sample from the list to open it.

 ## How it works